 Imagify has three compression settings – normal, aggressive, and ultra.
 Normal means lossless compression, while aggressive and ultra are lossy compression types.
 Compared to lossless compression, lossy reduces the file size more significantly at the expense of some image quality.

-Imagify’s free plan limits users to 20 MB images per month with a maximum upload size of 2 MB per image.
-Meanwhile, the premium version offers unlimited image data for $9.99/month.
+Imagify’s free Starter plan limits users to 20 MB images per month – approximately 200 images – with a maximum upload size of 2 MB per image.

 Performing optimization for images on your WordPress website is very important to increase its loading speed, enhance user experience, implement better SEO, and save storage space on your hosting server.